At SEI, Energy Literacy is a Priority

 Summer Camp: EPICenter hosts an annual STEAM (Science, Technology, Engineering, Arts, Math) Whistle summer camp for high school students grades 9-12, focused on energy.
 The popular weeklong camp incorporates educational, hands-on activities and real-world simulations of energy markets to teach critical energy concepts in an engaging and accessible manner.

-Energy in the Southeast: In 2021 EPICenter will release a new series of videos focused on the energy landscape in the Southeastern U.S.
+Energy in the Southeast: This series of eight videos are focused on the energy landscape in the Southeastern U.S.

 Energy for Staffers: A forum designed to meet the unique needs of state and federal energy staffers, SEI gives policymakers the technical knowledge needed to make informed policy decisions.